optimex-xyz/provider-api-docs/readme.md

 # BitDEX API Integration Guide

 ## Authentication
-- We require the `x-api-key` on query string for tracking and authorization the origin of request.
+- We require the `x-api-key` on header for tracking and authorization the origin of request.
 Please contact @tuent for get the `x-api-key`

 ## Endpoint
 https://api-stg.bitdex.xyz